Hidden-black/Robolac/README.md

 put the token inside Config.json next step run the code and
-MAKE SURE BOT IS RUNNING WHILE ADDING IT TO A GUILD or u can register the bot prefix by this template in prefix.json<br>
+MAKE SURE BOT IS RUNNING WHILE ADDING IT TO A GUILD or u can register the bot prefix by this template in prefix.json
-I recommend using a database like mongodb for storeing token

 {
 "Guild id":"Prefix u want"